vorburger/ch.vorburger.minecraft.osgi/README.md

 This is a [spongepowered.org](https://www.spongepowered.org/) Minecraft Server plugin which embeds an OSGi Framework ([Apache Felix](http://felix.apache.org/)).

 This Minecraft plugin can then (dynamically, HOT, re-*) load OSGi bundles as additional Minecraft plugins.
-This dynamicity is very useful particularly during development, and gives you a very quick in-game change turn around experience while coding.
+This dynamicity is very useful particularly during development of extensions to a game which has a relatively "heavy" start-up time, incl. the typical disconnecting of game clients, and thus gives you a very quick in-game change turn around experience while coding.

 [Watch this early POC video on YouTube demonstrating live Minecraft mod development](https://www.youtube.com/watch?v=mibW8MhenGc), and see the [vorburger/HoTea project](https://github.com/vorburger/HoTea) for an earlier pre-OSGi take on (and superseded by) this.
 Also check out the [ch.vorburger.osgi.gradle companion project](https://github.com/vorburger/ch.vorburger.osgi.gradle).